Automatic Lunch Deductions

 If your employer takes the break deduction but doesn't actually give you a break, or if work interrupts your break, that time has to be paid.
 The deduction is void.

 Here's the key: the law cares about what actually happened, not what the employer intended.
 If your break wasn't a real break, it's compensable time, period.
-The Supreme Court's continuous workday doctrine, applied in IBP, Inc. v.
-Alvarez, 546 U.S. 21 (2005), makes clear that all work time an employer suffers or permits is compensable regardless of whether the employer chose to track or pay it.

 These cases add up fast because they happen every single day.